golemfactory/golem-js-preview-program/tasks/0-yagna-setup/README.md

-# #0 - Yagna Setup
+# Task #0 - Yagna Setup

 ## Why

 Yagna provides access to the Golem Network.

-You will learn how to install and run the Yagna service, and how to get funds to run your tasks.
+In this excercise you will learn how to install and run the Yagna service, and how to get funds to run your tasks.

 ## Task description